WycliffeAssociates/btt-recorder-docs/docs/editing1.rst

 6. Star icon - Tap the star icon to rate the recording.
 7. Left or right arrow - Navigate through the takes for a different take.
 Notice that the take number changes.

-Go to the next topic - `Cutting and Inserting <https://btt-recorder.readthedocs.io/en/latest/editing2.html>`_ to learn how to edit the recordings in BTT Recorder.
+Go to the next topic - `Edit the Recording <https://btt-recorder.readthedocs.io/en/latest/editing2.html>`_ to learn how to edit the recordings in BTT Recorder.